tobynott80/CSO_Performance_Tool/README.md

    `./run.bat`
 4. Navigate to `http://127.0.0.1:8080` in a browser

+> Please note: There is a known issue with some networks where the Prisma binary certificate is invalidated - breaking the project setup.
+If you run into this problem, please run `$ENV:NODE_TLS_REJECT_UNAUTHORIZED=0` before `./setup.bat` in step 2.

 ## Alternative Dowloads

 As the client does not have access to the Cardiff University GitLab service, we have a alternative host on [GitHub](https://github.com/tobynott80/ArupReleases/releases).
 Every commit on main branch is tagged, zipped and uploaded to the GitHub repo.